 Share your research with hundreds of mammalogists from around the world.
 Submit your abstract for an oral or poster presentation for ASM 2022!
 Abstract submissions will open 1 March 2022 and will close 8 April 2022.
 Presenters interested in ASM Honoraria and Travel Awards should visit the the ASM website for more information.
 All plenary, capstone, and symposia speakers are required to submit an abstract by the posted deadlines.

 All presenters must register and submit full payment for the conference prior to submitting their abstract.
-Your registration receipt will include the abstract submission link.
-It is recommended that registration and payment be completed in advance to reduce unforeseen issues.
-An abstract will not be accepted for the program until the presenting author has registered and paid in full.
+The payment confirmation email will include the abstract submission link.
+An abstract will not be accepted until the presenting author has registered and paid in full.
+It is recommended that registration and payment be completed in advance of the abstract submission deadline.
+Because of space limitations in the program, ASM will NOT accept more than one abstract per presenting author.

-Note: Abstracts not following the format and style above will be returned to the presenting author for revision and will not be accepted into the program until revised correctly.
-If you have questions regarding abstract format, please contact Steve Sheffield.
+Note: Abstracts not following the format and style above will be returned to the corresponding author for revision and will not be accepted into the program until revised correctly.

 Untangling lousey chipmunk relationships

 Kayce C. Bell1, Diego J. Matek1, Jason L. Malaney1, John R. Demboski2, and Joseph A. Cook1

 1University of New Mexico, Albuquerque, NM, USA, 2Denver Museum of Nature & Science, Denver, CO, USA